holosfind/digital_social_retail/sdk/ios/Digital Social Retail SDK Ios Installation Guide.md

 # Digital Social Retail SDK Ios Installation Guide
 Technical support: support@digitalsocialretail.com

-Last production version : 2.1.1 - 10 april 2016
+Last production version : 2.2.0 - 26 December 2016

 ## 1. Introduction

 This document is destined to the iOS developer of your app and will guide him to install Digital Social Retail SDK in to your iOS app.
 The operation should be really simple, because you just need to add entry points into your AppDelegate.h, AppDelegate.m and info.Plist files.
 No other files will be modified.

 Requirements:
 - Xcode 6 or later
 - The SDK is compatible with iOS 7.1 or later

 ## Getting started

-[x] Download and Unzip this file : [Download](res/Digital_Social_Retail_SDK_iOS_v2.1.1.zip)
+[x] Download and Unzip this file : [Download](res/Digital_Social_Retail_SDK_iOS_v2.2.zip)

 It contains 2 files:
 - **SocialRetailSRSDK.framework**: this file contains the public headers that will be used to integrate the sdk in to your application.